songweizhi/MetaCHIP/README.md

 How to install:
 ---

-1. MetaCHIP can be installed with pip after you have its 3rd party dependencies and R packages installed on your system.
+1. MetaCHIP can be installed with pip:

-Python libraries required by MetaCHIP will be installed automatically during the pip installation:
+        # First-time Installation
         pip install MetaCHIP

         # for upgrade
         pip install --upgrade MetaCHIP

-1. You can either add MetaCHIP's dependencies to your system path or specify full path to their executables in MetaCHIP_config.py which can be found in Python's folder lib/site-packages/MetaCHIP.
+1. You can either add MetaCHIP's 3rd party dependencies to your system path or specify full path to their executables in MetaCHIP_config.py which can be found in Python's folder lib/site-packages/MetaCHIP.

 How to run: